kalbfuss/01memories/README.md

 WantedBy=default.target
 ```

 The *Wants* and *After* statements make sure that we are in graphical mode and that the service is only started after the graphical system has been launched.
 The *ExecStop* script is optional as stated above.
-It is not required to stop the Digital Memories service.
-The *Restart* statement ensures that Digital Memories is restarted after unexpected exit.
+It is not required to stop the *Pyframe* service.
+The *Restart* statement ensures that Pyframe is restarted after unexpected exit.
 The *WantedBy* statement allows to start the service automatically at boot time.

 Make sure the unit file belongs to *root.root*, is readable by the owner and group and writable by the owner only (mode 640).
 Afterwards you can start the service and verify the successful start via the following commands: